All Episodes

 Yes.

-So I I I probably am not allowed to give you specific numbers, but what I can say is that um I I'm pretty sure our numbers are quite a bit better than 80 percent.
+So I probably am not allowed to give you specific numbers, but what I can say is that I'm pretty sure our numbers are quite a bit better than 80%.

-Um and I would attribute that primarily to um an excellent medical staff, uh, Dr. George Mitchell, director of ICU, um, really prompt care uh by the nursing staff and uh forward thinking uh by uh Cleveland Clinic Hospital setting everything up and giving us the ability really to do well, but I think our numbers are quite a bit better than uh 20% survival, but I can't I can't really go into the case.
+And I would attribute that primarily to an excellent medical staff, Dr. George Mitchell, director of ICU, really prompt care by the nursing staff and forward thinking by Cleveland Clinic Hospital setting everything up and giving us the ability really to do well.

-Um that was the right strategy, and and letting people walk on the beach but not lay on the beach and keep a distance, that seemed to work too, right?
+And letting people walk on the beach, but not lay on the beach and keep a distance, that seemed to work too, right?

 Governor DeSantis has done an amazing job.

-Um I actually had the opportunity to talk to him, and he uh obviously I've listened to many of his press briefings.
+I actually had the opportunity to talk to him, and he obviously have listened to many of his press briefings.

-I think that that was uh really an intelligent idea to really quickly isolate patients as well as staff workers with uh possible symptoms and positive cases.
+The strike forces that he sends to these nursing facilities, I think that that was really an intelligent idea to really quickly isolate patients as well as staff workers with possible symptoms and positive cases.

-So we could really learn from Florida, and maybe you're a hospital too on the ventilator issue, but we can learn from Florida.
+So we could really learn from Florida, and maybe your hospital too on the ventilator issue, but we can learn from Florida.

-I mean, it is dramatically lower in terms of the number of of people that contracted the disease, the number of uh uh the mortality rate, all of it lower because he did the right thing.
+I mean, it is dramatically lower in terms of the number of people that contracted the disease, the number of the mortality rate, all of it lower because he did the right thing.

 I mean, forcing nursing homes to take on COVID-19 patients, it spread like wildfire.